 What's New & Upcoming

 • Thursday, Nov.
 16, 2017, 7 p.m.
-Reading and signing, The Modoc War: A Story of Genocide at the Dawn of America's Gilded Age.
+Reading and signing, The Modoc War.
 Klamath County Museum, 1451 Main Street, Klamath Falls, OR 97626.

 • Sunday, Nov.
 19, 2017, 3–5 p.m.
 The Modoc War launch party.
 Beverages, finger foods, and author autographs.
 55 Eckley Lane, Walnut Creek, CA 94596.
 RSVP.

 • Sunday, Nov.
 26, 2017, 1–3 p.m.
 “Thanksgiving Nightmare: America’s Native Genocide.”
 Presentation on how European settlers disposed of the Indigenous peoples of this continent, using the Modoc War as a brutal case in point.
 Mt.
 Diablo Unitarian Universalist Church, 55 Eckley Lane, Walnut Creek, CA 94596.
 Enrollment information available on the MDUUC website.
 Cost $15, all proceeds to MDUUC.